About this Course:

 The UNIVERSITY.edu staff, and or the instructors reserve the right to remove any student without cause or notice.
 All students are advised to take and complete the University.edu Sensitivity Training Class before this class.

-Notice and Liability Disclaimer: The social interactions and information presented in all University.edu classes or courses is for educational studies and is not intended to be a substitute for legal or professional advice.
+Notice and Liability Disclaimer: The social interactions and information presented in all University.edu classes or courses is for educational studies and is not intended to be a substitute for legal, medical or professional advice.
 All participants are personally liable for their own conduct or behavior online and within the community.